nuwan-d/polymer_metal_interface/README.md

 Many simulation questions have been answered in the [LAMMPS mail list](https://lammps.sandia.gov/mail.html).
 If you would like to learn the basics of atomic simulations, the book [Modeling Materials: Continuum, Atomistic and Multiscale Techniques](http://www.modelingmaterials.org/the-books) could be useful.

-I hope that this information and the LAMMPS files will be useful for those who are interested in modelling material interfaces.
+I hope that this information and the LAMMPS files will be useful for those who are interested in modeling of material interfaces.
 Good luck!

 # References
 [1] A.P.
 Awasthi, D.C.
 Lagoudas, D.C.
 Hammerand, Modeling of graphene–polymer interfacial mechanical behavior using molecular dynamics, Model.
 Simul.
 Mater.
 Sci.
 Eng.
 17 (2009) 015002.